YOUR JOURNEY STARTS HERE...

 CLINIC

 The program involves the child and parent, using specific evidence-based strategies to help the child start to communicate verbally with the therapist (using the ‘gold standard’ treatment for Selective Mutism used worldwide called “Sliding In”).
 Once the child can talk with the therapist without the parent present, the child is helped to communicate to other adults in the vicinity of the office.
-The clinic also holds small group face-to-face and Zoom sessions to help children communicate with peers.
+The clinic also holds small group face-to-face and online sessions to help children communicate with peers.
 In the clinic sessions, the child is also taught valuable skills in recognising emotions and managing anxiety.
 These skills help the child learn to face their fears of communicating in other situations such as school and in the community.
-Parents are taught ways to support their child emotionally at home and manage any behavioural issues.
+Parents are taught ways to support their child emotionally at home and manage any behavioural or emotional issues.
 We frequently help children and families with other challenges that occur alongside Selective Mutism such as other anxieties and phobias, noncompliance and tantrums, sleeping issues, school refusal, separation anxiety, self-esteem issues, emotion regulation, academic/performance anxiety, toileting and eating issues, social skills difficulties that arise from Autism Spectrum Disorder (ASD), and speech and language difficulties.
 Each of these can be assessed and targeted as part of the overall treatment program.
-The clinic program is extremely fun for the child and involves earning rewards for ‘brave communication’.
+The clinic program is extremely fun for the child and involves many games and activities and earning rewards for ‘brave communication’.
 Rewards won’t last forever but are an integral part of the program that keeps the child wanting to come back and striving to face their biggest fear – communication!

 03